thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 White papers are created as needs arise, rather than an ongoing periodical model to keep external engagement up.

-The Procope team will be very happy to be involved with white papers, including co-running it to lend editorial expertise, but doesn't want to muddy this proposal by including a different sort of publication.
+The blog team will be very happy to be involved with white papers, including co-running it to lend editorial expertise, but doesn't want to muddy this proposal by including a different sort of publication.

 #### Out of scope for now: templates for this content